djphan/djphan-c301a1-ToDoList/README.md

 Backend implementation of emailSelectArray developed for this function but could not sort out the bugs.

+Currently the buttons are disabled for these options to avoid confusion with the markers.

 2. Data Serialization back-end implemented but not active.
 Current bug in data streams from OnCreate to OnStart where save file overwrites display ArrayLists.
 Problem in the way the display is generated